 * DO NOT attach a heat lamp to your coop during the cold, this is a very high fire risk.

 Compared to winter, the summertime proves much more of a precautionary season as chickens may get heat exhaustion.
 We always suggest providing your flock with loose topsoil to allow for dust bathing.
-Rolling around in dust will not only help cool chickens off, but it will also help eliminate any mites.
+Rolling around in dust will not only help cool chickens off but will also help eliminate any mites.
 As an optional choice, you can also include a separate natural electrolyte water formula for your flock.
 For more summer flock care tips, visit our blog post How to Keep Chickens Cool in the Summer Heat.

 4) Have an Out of Town Plan